ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 Trek Day 1:

-Weather till now had remained quite clear with occasional rainfall in the evenings.
+Weather had remained quite clear until now, with occasional rainfall in the evenings.
 On the 3rd day, I started the trek.
 Crossing the mighty Alakananda river over a broken bridge and then a makeshift log bridge, I got on the trail.
-Monsoons had totally hidden the route with green tall bushes everywhere around.
-I could somehow make out the route by following the grass patterns and soon I could hear the vigorous sound of the Vasudhara falls.
-It was a jawdropping experience to see it fall so elegantly for some 400ft to the ground.
+Monsoons had totally hidden the route with tall green bushes everywhere.
+I could somehow make out the route by following grass patterns, and soon I could hear the vigorous sound of the Vasudhara falls.
+It was jaw-dropping to see it fall so elegantly some 400 ft to the ground.

-I crossed Chamtoli, where I met a few shepherds, and further reconfirmed my knowledge on the route from them.
-It was indeed trickier from here through the boulders, marked with cairns.
-I reached Laxmiban soon marked by Bhoj Patra trees.
-Little ahead on the opposite side of the river was the Alkapuri, the snout of Alakananda, and its glacier.
+I crossed Chamtoli, where I met a few shepherds, and further reconfirmed my knowledge of the route from them.
+It was indeed trickier from here through boulders marked with cairns.
+I reached Laxmiban soon, marked by Bhoj Patra trees.
+A little ahead, on the opposite side of the river, was Alkapuri, the snout of the Alakananda and its glacier.

 A shepherd in Chamtoli